ayhokuyan/CS550-Machine-Learning/README.md

 ### HW2
 Linear Regression and Neural Networks
-- Train a neural network and a linear regressor and optimize to learn the correlation between the provided input output sets.
+- Trained a neural network and a linear regressor and optimize to learn the correlation between the provided input output sets.
 Implemented a general purpose neural network framework under **backend**, however, this implementation is not completely accurate.
 I wouldn't recommend anyone to clone this repo and use that backend.
 The future work consists of debugging.
 - Backend is implemented in Python, and the experiments are done in Python using Jupiter Notebooks

 ### HW3